DURUII/bibtex-clean-tool/README.md

 ## Additional Notes

 Actually, after the repo was built, I found that there are also many other repositories, like [bib-cleaner](https://bib-cleaner.readthedocs.io/en/latest/) and [bib-world](https://bib-world.com/unused), that can also remove duplicates and unused entries.
 I particularly like the use case of [bib-cleaner](https://bib-cleaner.readthedocs.io/en/latest/).

+However, our tool provides more features, such as automatic ordering of `.bib` entries according to citation sequence, IEEE Xplore verification.
+Hope it helps you to some extent!!! 😊